JTSDK/jtsdk64-tools/docs/setup/buildconfig.md

 ```

 This will open the `Version.ini` file in VS Code editor.
-A complete review will be wriiten in the tools section, but for now, set the variables as indicated below.
+Set the variables as indicated below.

 <figure>
   <img src="../images/3-Run-Setup-15.PNG" width=auto />